-· - \boxtimes ANNUAL REPORT PURSUANT TO For the fiscal year ended June 30, 201 18 OF THE SECURITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT 1934 Г TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to C Commission file number 0 00-54136 CONT TANGO O RE, INC. me of registrant as specif Delaware ine of registrant as specif 27-3431051 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) (Ac BUFFALO SPEEDWAY HOUSTON, TEXAS 7 ddress of principal execut (713) 877-1311 nt's telephone number, incegistered pursuant to Sect 7098 ive offices) cluding area code) C fommon Stock, Par Value \$0.01 per share OTCQB • • dicate by check mark if the registrant Yes □ No ☒ is a well-known season ed issuer, as defined in Rule 405 of the Secu ırities dicate by check mark if the registrant Yes □ No ⊠ is not required to file re ports pursuant to Section 13 or Section 15(d) of of the Excha nonths (or for such shorter p quired to be filed by Section 13 or 15(d) of the Section that the registrant was required to file such rep Intera ctive Data File required to be submitted an nd posted pursuant to Rule ically and posted on its corporate website, if any, 405 of Regulation S-T (§ 232.405 of this chapter) dequired to submit and post such files).
-Yes 🗵 luring is not d, to the best of registrant's n 405 of Regulation S-K (Section 229.405 of this chancowledge, in definitive proxy or information states to this Form 10-K. Yes ⊠ No □ report npany.
-See the definitions ler, an accelerated filer, a non-accelerated filer, sr of "large accelerated filer," "accelerated filer," "sr Exchange Act.
-Large accelerated filer Accelerated filer Non-a ccelerated filer Smaller reporting company \boxtimes Emerging growth company
+\boxtimes ANNUAL REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECUE RITIES EXCHANGE ACT OF 1 934

+For the fiscal year ended June 30, 2019

+OR

+TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF THE SE CCURITIES EXCHANGE ACT OF

+For the transition period from to

+Con mmission file number 000-54136

+CONT 'ANGO ORE, IN C.

+ne of registrant as specified in its charter

+Delaware 3 27-3431051

+(State or other jurisdiction of (IRS Employer

+incorporation or organization) Identification No.)

+(Add SUFFALO SPEEDWAY, SUITE 925 HOUSTON, TEXAS 77098 Iress of principal executive offices) (713) 877-1311

+' 0 s telephone number, including area code istered pursuant to Section 12(b) of the A ,

+None.
+Securities registered

+pursuant to Section 12(g)

+of the Act:

+Common Stock, Par Value

+\$0.01 per share

+ndicate by check mark if the registrant is Yes □ No ⊠ is a well-known seasoned issuer, as de fined in Rule 405 of the Secur rities

+ndicate by check mark if the registrant is Yes \square No \boxtimes s not required to file reports pursuant to Section 13 or Section 15(d) of f the

+Exch ndicate by check mark whether the registrant (ange Act of 1934 during the preceding 12 month) has been subject to such filing requirement nths (or for such shorter period that the regi

+subm ndicate by check mark whether the registrated pursuant to Rule 405 of Regulation S-T that the registrant was required to submit su Γ (§ 232.405 of this chapter) during the pro-

+repor ndicate by check mark whether the registranting company, or an emerging growth compaing company," and "emerging growth compa any.
+See the definitions of "large accelera

+Large accelerated filer Accelerated filer

+Non- accelerated filer Smaller reporting company \boxtimes

+Emerging growth company П

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No \boxtimes As of December 31, 2017 the aggregate market value of the registrant's common stock held by non-affiliates (based upon the sing sale price of such common stock as reported on the OTCQB) was \$49,235,814.
-As of August 30, 2018, there were 6,153,266 res of the registrant's common stock outstanding.
+for If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No \boxtimes As of December 31, 2018 the aggregate market value of the registrant's common stock held by non-affiliates (based upon the sing sale price of such common stock as reported on the OTCQB) was \$53,240,933.
+As of August 28, 2019, there were 6,357,113 res of the registrant's common stock outstanding.